iDsiddy/VHDL-Verilog-Projects/Basic-RTL/Full Adder/README.md

 ## Testing and simulation
 - The folder includes a simple testbench that exercises addition, carry propagation, and edge cases.
 Run the testbench with a VHDL simulator (e.g., GHDL) and inspect waveforms with GTKWave.

+## Notes

+A related Lab Report for the same has been uploaded in /docs for further conceptual depth